wexa0/Dyar_App/README.md

 **2. Open in Xcode:**

- -File → Open
+ - File → Open

 **3. Select Dyar.xcodeproj**

 **4. Run the app:**

- -Choose iPhone Simulator or connect your iPhone
+ - Choose iPhone Simulator or connect your iPhone

- -Press Run ▶️ or Cmd + R
+ - Press Run ▶️ or Cmd + R